Wonderful World, Beautiful People: Background

 "Wonderful World, Beautiful People" was released by Trojan Records on October 24, 1969.

 The song was composed by Jimmy Cliff and produced by Leslie Kong.
 The song is about what the world could be.
-Politicians Harold Wilson and Richard Nixon are mentioned in the song.
+Politicians Harold Wilson, Richard Nixon, Georges Pompidou and Alexei Kosygin are mentioned in the song.
 It was a first hit for the Trojan label.
 It was originally recorded in the West Indies.
 Jimmy Cliff wasn't satisfied with the orchestral backing so in order to get the strings right, he flew to New York in early October and spent three hours in a twelve track studio re-recording the orchestral parts.

 Charts

 The single made its debut at no. 20 in the NME Top 30 for week ending November 1, 1969.
 Having been in the NME Top 30 chart for four weeks, it peaked at no. 6 on the week ending November 22.
 It peaked at no. 25 in the US.
+In Canada the song reached No. 13.